opensearch-project/documentation-website/_security/configuration/configuration.md

 #### Payload

-The payload of a JSON web token contains the so-called [JWT Claims](https://self-issued.info/docs/draft-ietf-oauth-json-web-token.html#RegisteredClaimName).
+The payload of a JSON Web Token contains the so-called [JWT Claims](https://self-issued.info/docs/draft-ietf-oauth-json-web-token.html#RegisteredClaimName).
 A claim can be any piece of information about the user that the application that created the token has verified.

 The specification defines a set of standard claims with reserved names ("registered claims").
 These include, for example, the token issuer, the expiration date, or the creation date.